kathan5550/BlogPoster_App/README.md

 # Features
 1. View Blog Posts:
-See a list of blog posts with titles and summaries.
+See a list of blog posts with titles and summaries.<br>
 Tap on a post to view the full content.

 2. Update Post: